Home Health 10 Different Roles in Medicine: Which is the Best Fit for You?

 Physical Therapist

 Physical therapists are medical professionals dedicated to helping people recover from injuries or improve their quality of life when living with disabilities or chronic pain.
-Becoming a physical therapist isn’t just a truly rewarding option, but it is also one of the best alternatives to enjoy high job security.
+Becoming a physical therapist with a DPT degree isn’t just a truly rewarding option, but it is also one of the best alternatives to enjoy high job security.
 After all, this profession is growing much faster than average, at a rate of 18%.

 Clinical Laboratory Technicians